frostming/marko/docs/index.rst

 Respecting that Marko complies CommonMark's spec at the same time, which is a super complicated spec, Marko's performance will be affected.
 A benchmark result shows that Marko is 3 times slower than `Python-Markdown`_, but a bit faster than `Commonmark-py`_, much slower than `mistune`_.
-If performance is a bigger concern to you than spec compliance, you's better choose another parser.
+If performance is a bigger concern to you than spec compliance, you'd better choose another parser.

 .. _Python-Markdown: https://github.com/waylan/Python-Markdown
 .. _mistune: https://github.com/lepture/mistune